 Medical Malpractice Laws in New Jersey

 Medical malpractice cases are complex matters and the law surrounding these claims is constantly evolving and being interpreted by the courts.
 In particular, these cases typically require the testimony of one or more expert witnesses to support the claims of the injured plaintiff.
-Experts can range from medical doctors and nurses, to economists, vocational experts, pain management specialists, and more.
-Expert witnesses offer testimony on various issues, including the applicable duty of care owed to the patient, breach of the duty by defendants, causation and damages.
+Experts can range from medical doctors and nurses to economists, vocational experts, pain management specialists, and more.
+Expert witnesses offer testimony on various issues, including the applicable duty of care owed to the patient, breach of the duty by defendants, causation, and damages.

-No two cases are factually identical, thus each case requires an individualized review and retention of the necessary expert witnesses to support the claims.
+No two cases are factually identical, thus each case requires an individualized review and retention of necessary expert witnesses to support the claims.
 Damages that are recoverable in these cases may include money damages for pain and suffering, medical bills, lost wages, the cost for continuing treatment, and others.
-New Jersey medical malpractice claims typically have a two year statute of limitations, so it’s important that you don’t wait too long to contact an experienced New Jersey medical malpractice lawyer regarding your claim.
+New Jersey medical malpractice claims typically have a two-year statute of limitations, so it’s important that you don’t wait too long to contact an experienced New Jersey medical malpractice lawyer regarding your claim.

 Committed to You

 Rich Reinartz, Esq. is proud to represent wrongfully injured victims of medical malpractice.
 At the Reinartz Law Firm, we handle a variety of medical malpractice matters including, but not limited to, cases involving:

 - Prescription Errors

 - Surgical Errors

 Medical malpractice can be difficult to detect.
 Were your injuries the result of expected risk factors that were unavoidable?
 Or are you suffering due to the negligence of one or more medical professionals who were charged with your care?
 The vast majority of doctors are good people, but sometimes mistakes happen.